Overpacking and Underplanning

 - Learn local etiquette and stay aware of safety concerns

-- Don’t overschedule; plan rest time and account for jet lag
+- Plan rest time and account for jet lag

-Travel is one of life’s greatest teachers—but it doesn’t have to teach you the hard way.
-With a little preparation and common sense, your next adventure can be as rewarding as it is relaxing.
+Travel is one of life’s greatest memory makers.
+With a little preparation, wisdom and common sense, your next adventure can be as rewarding as it is relaxing.